 University of Heidelberg

-Ruprecht I of the Palatinate and chartered by Pope Urban VI, it is the oldest university in Germany.
+The Ruprecht Karl University of Heidelberg is a public, comprehensive research university commonly referred to as University of Heidelberg.
+Established in 1386 by Ruprecht I of the Palatinate and chartered by Pope Urban VI, it is the oldest university in Germany.
 It was to provide faculties for the study of philosophy, theology, law and medicine.
 It acted from the beginning as a center for theologians and law experts from throughout the Holy Roman Empire.
 In the late 14th and early 15th centuries, three libraries came into existence that were part of the university.
 They consisted of the book collections of the liberal arts faculty, of the higher faculties and of the collegiate church (Holy Ghost Church).
 The core of the collections in the faculty libraries consisted almost solely of the books left to the university by professors.
 In this way by 1396 the university managed to build up a collection of over 600 books.

 When Jerome of Prague, a friend of John Hus, introduced realism at the University, he was expelled by the faculty which, six years later, also condemned the teachings of John Wycliffe.
 Several distinguished professors took part in the Council of Constance and acted as counselors for Louis III who, as representative of the emperor and chief magistrate of the realm, attended this council and had Hus executed as a heretic.

 Having gone into decline as a result of the Thirty Years' War, it overcame its fiscal and intellectual crisis in the early 19th century, becoming a hub for independent thinkers and developed into a stronghold of humanism and democracy.
 This all changed with the advent of the Third Reich in 1933.
 The university supported the Nazis like all other German universities at the time.
 It recruited a large number of pro-Nazi lecturers and expelled many students for political and racist reasons.
 Many students and professors had to emigrate.
-Some Jewish and Communist professors were University of Heidelberg Karzerdeported and two professors became direct victims of Nazi terror.
+Some Jewish and Communist professors were deported and two professors became direct victims of Nazi terror.
 Members of the university took part in a book burning in the University Square.
 After World War II, it underwent an extensive de-nazification program.

-Karzer or "Student Prison" on Augustinergasse 2 (picture at right).
+One of the interesting aspects of the University is the Karzer or "Student Prison" on Augustinergasse 2 (picture at right).
 It was here that students would be placed for what was called "Town vs. Gown" offenses; such as disturbing the peace, womanizing, unruly drunkenness and setting the townspeople's ubiquitous pigs free.
 In use from 1712 to 1914 for sentences up to four weeks, its graffitied covered "cells" are now a tourist attraction (you might notice the wooden 'toilet' next to the table).
 Mark Twain was particularly fascinated with the students' obsession for dueling and their inevitable scars.
 Although no longer practiced by today's roughly 32,000 students (one-fifth of Heidelberg's population) you can still visit the dueling grounds which is today the site of a hotel and restaurant Gasthaus zur Hirschgasse.

 The 1927 silent film The Student Prince in Old Heidelberg, based on a novel by Wilhelm Meyer-Förster and starring Ramon Novarro and Norma Shearer, shows the story of a German prince who comes to Heidelberg to study there, but falls in love with his innkeeper's daughter.
 Having been very popular in the in the first half of the 20th century, it presents the typical student life of the 19th and early 20th century, and it is today considered a masterpiece of the late silent film era.
 MGM's 1954 color remake The Student Prince, featuring Mario Lanza, is based on Sigmund Romberg's operetta version of the story.